Gnats and camels

 E&OE If you do think you need more information, please raise your hand.

 Ans.
 There are two solutions, one for an inner circle as above, the other for an outer circle.
-If the solution is progressed correctly both solutions should fall out:
+If the solution is progressed correctly both solutions should also fall out:

 The sons of God